3mdeb/conferences/2025/lpc/future-of-platform-security-measurement.md

 The HSI score is radically different.

-In reality, the security posture is the same - or one could argue the one with ME disabled is even better due to reduced surface.
+In reality, the security posture is the same - or one could argue the one with ME disabled is even better due to reduced attack surface.

 References:
 - https://github.com/Dasharo/dasharo-issues/issues/463